system76/docs/_articles/steam.md

 ---
 layout: article
-title: Install Steam ad Play on Linux
+title: Install Steam
 description: >
    Want to game on your super awesome new System76 machine?
 Take a look at these instructions to install Steam, a marketplace for hundreds of Linux games.
 keywords:
   - gaming
   - support
   - steam
+  - proton
 image: http://support.system76.com/images/system76.png
 hidden: false
 section: pop